(Un)distorted stabilisers in the handlebody group: Meridian Stabilisers

-We will use two geometric models for the handlebody group in the proof of Theorem~\ref{thm:undistorted-stabilisers} (and subsequent arguments). \begin{definition} For numbers $k_0, k_1>0$, define a graph $\mathcal{G}(k_0, k_1)$ with \begin{description} \item[Vertices] corresponding to pairs $(C,l)$ of a filling meridian system $C$ and a simple diskbusting loop $l$ (up to isotopy), so that $i(C, l) \leq k_0$. \item[C-Edges] between vertices $(C, l)$ and $(C', l)$ if $C'$ is disjoint from $C$. \item[l-Edges] between vertices $(C, l)$ and $(C, l')$ if $i(l, l')\leq k_1$. \end{description} \end{definition} A standard argument (compare~\cite[Lemma~7.3]{HH1}) shows that there are choices of $k_0, k_1$ so that $\mathcal{G}(k_0, k_1)$ is connected.
-Once this is the case, the handlebody group acts on $\mathcal{G}(k_0, k_1)$ properly discontinuously and cocompactly.
-Hence, by the Svarc-Milnor lemma, $\mathcal{G}(k_0, k_1)$ will then be equivariantly quasi-isometric to the handlebody group.
-Throughout, we make a choice of $k_0, k_1$ with these properties and simply denote the resulting graph by $\mathcal{G}$. \begin{definition} For a multimeridian $\delta$, we let $\mathcal{G}(\delta)$ be the full subgraph spanned by all those vertices $(C,l)$ whose meridian system contains $\delta$. \end{definition} If we choose $k_0, k_1$ large enough, the subgraphs $\mathcal{G}(\delta)$ will be connected for all $\delta$, and therefore $\mathcal{G}(\delta)$ is equivariantly quasi-isometric to the stabiliser of $\delta$ in $\mathcal{H}$.
-Hence, in order to prove Theorem~\ref{thm:undistorted-stabilisers}, it suffices to show that the subgraph $\mathcal{G}(\delta)$ is undistorted in $\mathcal{G}$.
+We will use two geometric models for the handlebody group in the proof of Theorem~\ref{thm:undistorted-stabilisers} (and subsequent arguments).
+For the definition of the first, we need the notion of a \emph{discbusting curve}: we say that $l$ is discbusting, if $l$ is not disjoint (up to isotopy) to any meridian. \begin{definition} For numbers $k_0, k_1>0$, define a graph $\mathcal{G}(k_0, k_1)$ with \begin{description} \item[Vertices] corresponding to pairs $(C,l)$ of a filling meridian system $C$ and a simple discbusting loop $l$ (up to isotopy), so that $i(C, l) \leq k_0$. \item[C-Edges] between vertices $(C, l)$ and $(C', l)$ if $C'$ is disjoint from $C$. \item[l-Edges] between vertices $(C, l)$ and $(C, l')$ if $i(l, l')\leq k_1$. \end{description} \end{definition} The following is a standard trick to obtain a geometric model for a group; compare e.g.~\cite[Lemma~7.3]{HH1}. \begin{lemma} There are choices of $k_0, k_1$ so that $\mathcal{G}(k_0, k_1)$ is nonempty, connected, locally finite, and the handlebody group acts on $\mathcal{G}(k_0, k_1)$ properly discontinuously and cocompactly. \end{lemma} \begin{proof} First, observe that there are finitely many filling meridian systems $C_1, \ldots C_k$ so that every filling meridian system is in the handlebody group orbit of one of the $C_i$.
+This follows from Lemma~\ref{lem:han-criterion} and the fact that there are only finitely many types of multicurves up to the action of the mapping class group.
+As being discbusting is invariant under the action of the handlebody group, this shows that there is a constant $k_0$ so that for any filling meridian system $C$ there is a discbusting loop $l$ so that $i(C, l) \leq k_0$.

+Next, we claim that the stabiliser of $C$ in the handlebody group acts with finitly many orbits on the set of (isotopy classes) of pairs $(C,l)$ as in the definition of the vertices.
+By the intersection number bound, $l \cap (S-C)$ is a collection of at most $k_0$ embedded arcs.
+Up to the action of the mapping class group of $S-C$, there are only finitely many such arc systems.
+By Lemma~\ref{lem:han-criterion}, the same is therefore true for the action of the stabiliser of $C$ in the handlebody group.
+Up to Dehn twists about the curves in $C$, there are only finitely many possible curves $l$ which can be obtained by connecting the arcs $l \cap (S-C)$.
+Since the Dehn twists about $C$ are contained in the handlebody group as well, this implies the claim.